FAR -- Part 5

 (2) The contracting officer shall announce the end of the streamlined or standard competition by making a formal public announcement of the performance decision.
 (See OMB Circular A-76).

-(1) Advising that the acquisition is being offered for competition limited to eligible 8(a) concerns;
+(1) Advising that the acquisition is being offered for competition limited to eligible 8(a) participants;

 (2) Specifying the North American Industry Classification System (NAICS) code;

-(3) Advising that eligibility to participate may be restricted to firms in either the developmental stage or the developmental and transitional stages; and
+(3) Advising that eligibility to participate may be restricted to 8(a) participants in either the developmental stage or the developmental and transitional stages; and

 (g) Notification to the public of rationale for bundled requirement.
 The agency is encouraged to provide notification of the rationale for any bundled requirement to the GPE before issuing the solicitation of any bundled requirement (see 7.107-5(b)(2)).